ozchamo/YAKKO/README.md

     - You can clone the repo (ideally on /) OR
     - download it from https://github.com/ozchamo/YAKKO/raw/master/yakko
 2) run "yakko" (always!) as root - e.g. `[root@ocphost YAKKO]# ~/Downloads/yakko`
 3) **the script will copy itself to /YAKKO** - if it's not already there based on what you did in step (1) - and ask you to re-run from there
+4) and... you must ALWAYS run yakko from within /YAKKO.
+Do not run it elsewhere, it won't work "for now"
-4) 'yakko' will start the install process when there is no cluster defined, so no further parameters are necessary.
+5) 'yakko' will start the install process when there is no cluster defined, so no further parameters are necessary
-5) follow instructions, my suggestion is that you run it manually until you get the hang of it.
+6) follow instructions, my suggestion is that you run it manually until you get the hang of it
-6) once you get the flow, it can build the cluster AUTOMATICALLY.
-I've built many in one week :)
+7) once you get the flow, it can build the cluster AUTOMATICALLY.
+I've built many in one week, and since keeping a tally, 70+ clusters...
-7) depending on your hardware (mine's OK, not overfully powerful) you can have a cluster up and running in 30-50 minutes
+8) depending on your hardware (mine's OK, not overfully powerful) you can have a cluster up and running in 30-50 minutes
-8) Until there is no operational cluster, "yakko" will keep asking you to continue the install from where you left off
+9) Until there is no operational cluster, "yakko" will keep asking you to continue the install from where you left off
-9) Once a cluster is operational, YAKKO reports something like this, anytime you run it without parameters:
+10) Once a cluster is operational, YAKKO reports something like this, anytime you run it without parameters:

 ```
 __________________________________________________________________________